-Wildlife scientists note that there is an average of one bear attack in the park each year.
+Be prepared for bear country Wildlife scientists note take photographs from inside your car. that there is an average of one bear attack in the park each Store all food, trash, and scented year.
 In 2011, in separate incidents, two visitors were killed by bears inside the park.
 Your safety cannot be guaranteed.